krolow/queue-run/docs/Queues.md

 The default middleware logs the job when it starts running, finishes, or any error.

-You can change the middleware for a given queue by exporting a function with any of these names, or `null` to disable the middleware.
+You can change the middleware for a given queue by exporting functions with any of these names, or `null` to disable the middleware.

 You can use the same middleware across all queues by exporting it from `queues/_middleware.ts`.